 We go through plenty of seasons in our house where we’ve been lax with screens and we have to reel it in to see a needed behavior shift.

-I’m learning as time goes on that if we don’t develop those habits in the first place — if we don’t make screens the default downtime activity — they will find amazing ways to entertain themselves.
+I’m learning as time goes on that if we don’t develop those habits in the first place — if we don’t make screens the default downtime activity — they will find amazing ways to entertain themselves, together.

 I also see less issues with sibling rivalry when they spend more time planning and doing activities together.